 Planning Your Surgery

-During your initial consultation, your surgeon will evaluate your condition.
-Your age, skin condition, medical history and other factors will help your surgeon determine if you’ll benefit from tissue expansion.
+During your initial consultation in Washington, your surgeon will evaluate your condition.
+Your age, skin condition, medical history, and other factors will help your surgeon determine if you’ll benefit from tissue expansion.
 Your flexibility and tolerance for the inconvenience associated with this procedure will help you determine if you want to pursue it.
 Before proceeding with tissue expansion, discuss your expectations and your understanding of it with your surgeon.

 Preparing For Your Surgery

-Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain medications.
+Your surgeon in our Washington office will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain medications.